hphilpotts/veg-app-frontend/README.md

 - `weekCommencing`, `today`, `daysOfTheWeek` abstracted out to helpers within `utils/daysHelper.js` as these will be reused.
 - Fixed bug where `weekCommencing` was being calculated as today's date where I had removed `currentWeek.data.weekCommencing` from the `new Date()` : updated `daysHelper.js` accordingly, renamed some functions for clarity also.

+My next step will be breaking each day rendered in CurrentWeek into components: these should be reusable across other parent components.

 ## Issues to resolve:
 - MUI themes currently being directly overridden using CSS - needs updating to use MUI Theming instead.